stanfordnlp/CoreNLP/_pages/migration.md

 Custom models trained with version 3.9.2 or earlier may suffer performance issues since they expect a different tokenization standard.
 It is advised to retrain models with tokenization that follows the UD 2.0 standard.
+If retraining an NER model, note that the training data should not split tokens on hyphen.

 The tokenization process for these languages has been designed to maximize F1 on dev/test sets from the CoNLL 2018 shared task, similar to [Stanza](https://stanfordnlp.github.io/stanza/).